minsun-ss/mads/README.md

 #### SIADS 505 - Data Manipulation

-I actually took most of the Umich data science Coursera as well prior to starting the program and absolutely remember trying furiously to finish the whole damn thing in a week because, well, the whole thing was free during the trial week.
+I actually took most of the UMich data science Coursera as well prior to starting the program and absolutely remember trying furiously to finish the whole damn thing in a week because, well, the whole thing was free during the trial week.
 Failed largely because data manipulation course (the one that introduces pandas to you) took me a whole three days to finish, and then like, months afterward to even get comfortable.
 What helped was during my interview process for data analyst positions, I had to do a lot of jupyter notebook trials and they all had 24-48 hour turnaround times so getting extremely fast was a priority.
 This I think can be a timesink if you are new to pandas and even more of a timesink if you're new to programming.
-Strongly recommend taking the first or second data science Umich thing in advance if you can since the format is very similar.
+Strongly recommend taking the first or second data science UMich thing in advance if you can since the format is very similar.
 Otherwise I found it doable.

 Workload: medium/heavy (medium until assignment 4)